Clickism/spp/README.md

 To use this, simply create a **.spp** or **.spp.s** (so that IDEs can recognize the file as assembly) file with .equ directives and run the command
 `python3 spp.py yourprogram.spp.s`
-which will output a file `yourprogram.s` with all the constants replaced.
+which will output a file `yourprogram.s` with all the constants replaced with their values.

 Example `.spp`/`.spp.s` file:
 ```asm